Customer Account Records and Required Notifications

 Exam Tip: Gotchas

 - A change of address triggers notification to both the old and new address in standard industry practice.
 This prevents an imposter from diverting a customer's statements.
-Rule 4512 / G-8 requires updating the record; the "notify old and new address" practice is the belt-and-suspenders anti-fraud control every firm is expected to apply.
+The customer account information rule and the MSRB municipal-records creation rule require updating the record; the "notify old and new address" practice is the belt-and-suspenders anti-fraud control every firm is expected to apply.

-- A sudden unexplained address change for a senior customer is a Rule 2165 red flag.
+- A sudden unexplained address change for a senior customer is a senior-investor red flag.
 The rep should escalate before processing the change, not just execute it administratively.

 What notifications must the firm send after account changes?